diegov05/diegov05/README.md

 proactive and disciplined, in addition to the great desire to learn and face new challenges.

-🔭 I’m currently working on a Spotify Clone.<br>🌱 I’m currently learning Next.js<br>
+🔭 I’m currently working on an E-commerce App.<br>🌱 I’m currently learning Next.js<br>

 ## 🌐 Socials: